|

-The Best Companion Plants for Leeks
+The Best Leek Companion Plants for More Successful Harvests

 Leeks are an excellent addition to your garden.
 They are visually stunning, growing upright and perfect, adding texture and height to the garden.
 As a vegetable, they taste amazing, especially fresh from the garden.
 Growing them isn’t tricky either; they are generally fuss-free!
-But picking a few companion plants for leeks can help prevent pests and even make your leeks tastier.
+But picking a few leek companion plants can help prevent pests and even make your leeks tastier.

 Attract beneficial predatory insects: Many plants will attract helpful bugs like parasitic wasps and ladybugs to the garden to help eradicate insect pests.

-Repel harmful insects: Some plants have intense scents that control common garden pests, like squash bugs, and tomato worms.
+Repel harmful insects: Some plants have intense scents that control common garden pests, like squash bugs and tomato worms.
 Or they attract harmful pests and work as a trap crop to keep these pests away from your precious crops/

-Help improve the soil: Some flowers like marigolds help destroy root-knot nematodes that live in the ground and destroy roots from below.
+Help improve the soil: Some flowers, like marigolds, help destroy root-knot nematodes that live in the ground and destroy roots from below.
 While other plants like leafy greens can act as living mulch to help control moisture.
-In other instances, plants with large taproots like parsnips can help break up heavy soils.
+In other instances, plants with large taproots, like parsnips, can help break up heavy soils.

-Help control weeds: Densely underplanting with vegetables like spinach or with leafy trailing flowers like nasturtiums will help manage weeds.
+Help control weeds: Densely underplanting with vegetables like spinach or leafy trailing flowers like nasturtiums will help manage weeds.

 Companion planting can help with disease issues.
 Diseases are spread more quickly through your garden when plants of the same type are grouped.
 Adding different species throughout the planting can help break up the garden and slow the spread of diseases like powdery mildew or blight.

-Seed Starting: Sow indoors in early spring, and move to a protected cold frame if you have one.
+Seed Starting: Sow indoors in early spring and move to a protected cold frame if you have one.

 Sun Requirements: Will do best in full sun but tolerate partial shade.